opensafely/documentation/docs/codelist-creation.md

 * Go to an existing Codelist page.
 * Click Edit metadata.
 * Edit the relevant fields
-    * Add, remove, or edit the Description, Methodology, References and SignOffs as needed.
+    * Add, remove, or edit the Owner, Description, Methodology, References and SignOffs as needed.
 * Click Submit

 ## Publishing a Codelist Version